 In fact, the use of Supervisory Control and Data Acquisition systems are wide enough in cases, where operational facilities are geographically dispersed.
 Examples of this include electric power transmission and distribution systems or water utilities and oil & gas pipelines.
 Significant similarities exist between these systems.
 But, they are essentially designed to meet the demands of specific applications.

 Why do industries invest in instrumentation and control systems like DCS, PLC, SCADA, and SIS, sensors, transmitters, and actuators?
 That´s because they want to automate manufacturing processes, manage production costs, ensure product quality & plant safety, and reduce energy consumption.

 Automation systems improve the efficiency and productivity of industrial companies.
-It also helps to ensure safe operation of plants, with minimal operator interventions.
+It also helps to ensure the safe operation of plants, with minimal operator interventions.
 For example, they safely start and shut down plant equipment such as pumps, fans, open and close valves or dampers.

 Enabling a successful and safe operation of a manufacturing plant requires various associated process parameters.
 Such parameters include temperature, pressure, level, and flow.
 They need to be monitored and maintained at their intended values.
-This is done by automatically regulating them and showing the values to the operator to ensure safe operation of the plant.
+This is done by automatically regulating them and showing the values to the operator to ensure the safe operation of the plant.

 Evolution of the Industry

 Over the years, the role of instrumentation and control systems have expanded.
 This trend will continue in the emerging Industry 4.0 era.
 Initially, automation systems were shop floor enablers deployed to ensure reliable and safe operation of the plant & equipment.
 With time, they have also emerged as business enablers.
 They help industrial firms improve plant efficiency and achieve operational excellence.